-- they were attributed in a non-restricted competition, according to the standards concordant with the criteria defined by the OIV, and on a homogenous and defined quantity of wine having the entitlement to a recognised appellation of origin or a recognised geographic indication, - documentary proof exists, - the label shows the volume of the batch of wine, subject of the distinction, or an official control number.
+- they were attributed in a non-restricted competition, according to the standards concordant with the criteria defined by the OIV, and on a homogenous and defined quantity of wine having the entitlement to an appellation of origin or a geographical indication, - documentary proof exists, - the label shows the volume of the batch of wine, subject of the distinction, or an official control number.

-3.1.10 Other terms
+3.1.10.
+Other terms